7 Real estate negotiation tactics - The actual price of a property

 #5.
 Tenders for your property

-Tendering is primarily utilised for larger real estate development projects and when the state or local government wants to promote a region or zone to developers for economic reasons.
+Tendering is primarily used for larger real estate development projects and when the state or local government wants to promote a region or zone to developers for economic reasons.

 Private landowners may also tender their property to achieve the best potential result for their land in terms of pricing, design, or just a better price.